igorrocha/system-init-coding-assessment-sde-1/README.md

 # Software Engineer I Take Home Assessment

-This is the repository for the System Initiatives Software Engineer I take-home assessment.
+This is the repository for the System Initiative Software Engineer I take-home assessment.
 It is designed to verify that:

 * You can take well scoped software development tasks and execute them on an existing code base.
 * You have some proficiency with Javascript / [Typescript](https://www.typescriptlang.org/).